Configure activation policy for a mailbox database copy

 Activation is the process of changing a mailbox database copy from a passive copy to an active copy.
-Activation occurs automatically as part of a database or server failover operation, and it can be performed manually as part of a database or server switchover operation.
+Activation can occur automatically (by the system as part of a database or server failover operation) or it can be performed manually (by an administrator as part of a database or server switchover operation).
 Blocking a database for activation prevents it from becoming the active copy during a database or server failover.

-You need to be assigned permissions before you can perform this procedure.
-To see what permissions you need, see the "Mailbox database copies" entry in the High Availability Permissions topic.
+You need to be assigned permissions before you can perform this procedure or procedures.
+To see what permissions you need, see the "Mailbox database copies" entry in the High availability and site resilience permissions topic.

-You can't use the EMC to suspend or resume a database for activation.
+Use the Exchange Management Shell to suspend or resume a database copy for activation

 This example blocks the copy of the database DB1 on the server MBX2 for activation.